Skip to main content

 • How does audio change what you can communicate compared to a written essay?

 Students engage with questions about sonic affordances, listening practices, and how medium shapes meaning.
-A constant reminder that this not just "presenting research" but understanding audio storytelling as a distinct rhetorical mode.
+Audio storytelling is a distinct rhetorical mode with its own affordances.

 Emphasis: audience, platform, timeliness, stakes